oaworks/project-management/README.md

 ## Our Teams Capacity

-Total: Official hours a month:
+Official hours a month:

+Individuals
 * Joe: 32
 * Mark: 64
 * Megan: 48
 * Chealsye: 32
 * Natalia: 16-32

+Teams
 * Operations hours each month: 26.50
 * Development hours each month: 126.5
 * Communications and Advocacy hours each month: 54.5+